 “What’s the latest date that I can contribute to my Registered Retirement Savings Plan (RRSP)?”

 The last date that you can contribute to your RRSP for the previous year usually falls on the first business day of March every year.
 For example, since March 1 falls on a Sunday for 2020, then the cutoff or deadline for your RRSP contributions will be on March 2.
 It is imperative to note, however, that you can put funds into your RRSP at any time, but if you’re looking to get an apt tax refund for your RRSP contribution in the previous year, then you’ll need to reach the March deadline.

 By asking the right questions and seeking the right answers to them, you’ll be able to handle your Canadian business’s tax-related concerns and challenges with greater ease.
-If you’re in the Mississauga and the surroundings and need expert assistance with your business’s tax obligations, get in touch with Iravani CPA today to see how we can help!
+If you’re in the Richmond Hill and the surroundings and need expert assistance with your business’s tax obligations, get in touch with Iravani CPA today to see how we can help!